-Are responsible for their own action and behaviours and know how to avoid any conduct which could lead any reasonable person to question their motivation or intentions. working in an open and transparent way.
+• Are responsible for their own action and behaviours and know how to avoid any conduct which could lead any reasonable person to question their motivation or intentions. working in an open and transparent way.

 - Discuss and/or take advice from the Headteacher/Principal / Senior Leadership Team over any incident which may give rise to concern. - Record any incidents or decisions made in relation to a child or young person. - Apply the same professional standards regardless of gender or sexuality. - Are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them. - All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside their school/UTC and or can occur between children outside of these environments. - All staff, but especially the DSL (and Deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Children can be vulnerable to multiple harms including but not limited to sexual exploitation, criminal exploitation, and serious youth violence.
-If there are serious concerns, these must be dealt with in the same way that schools/UTC would deal with a safeguarding issue which occurred during the school/UTC day. - All staff will be vigilant in identify cases of abuse as the earliest opportunity. - Staff know how to support and respond to a student who discloses significant harm either actual or likely.
+If there are serious concerns, these must be dealt with in the same way that schools/UTC would deal with a safeguarding issue which occurred during the school/UTC day. - All staff will be vigilant in identify cases of abuse at the earliest opportunity. - Staff know how to support and respond to a student who discloses significant harm, either actual or likely.
+Children who are reluctant to share because they don't have the language; we would still refer to the DSL even if students haven't said anything, but their behaviour has changed.